iron-software/IronXL-Examples/examples/create-a-excel-line-chart/README.md

 ***Based on <https://ironsoftware.com/examples/create-a-excel-line-chart/>***

-IronXL offers the capability to craft and modify charts within Excel documents, specifically in the contemporary XLSX format.
+IronXL provides functionalities for both generating and modifying Charts within Excel files, specifically in the contemporary XLSX format.

-The following example demonstrates the process of constructing a Line Chart.
-Please note that IronXL supports various other types of charts as well.
+The following illustration demonstrates the process of creating a Line Chart.
+IronXL also accommodates various other types of charts.